aosabook/500lines/template-engine/chapter.md

 #### Rendering

 All that's left is to write the rendering code.
-Since we've compiled our template to a Python function, the rendering code is very simple.
+Since we've compiled our template to a Python function, the rendering code doesn't have much to do.
 It has to get the data context ready, and then call the compiled Python code:

 <!-- [[[cog include("templite.py", first="def render(", numblanks=3, dedent=False) ]]] -->
 ```